Colombian white-faced capuchin

 Like other monkeys in the genus Cebus, the Colombian white-faced capuchin is named after the order of Capuchin friars because the cowls of these friars closely resemble the monkey's head coloration.
 The coloration is black on the body, tail, legs and the top of the head, with white chest, throat, face, shoulders and upper arms.
 The head and body length is between 33 and 45 cm with a tail length of between 35 and 55 cm.
 Males weigh between 3 and 4 kg, while females are about 27% smaller, weighing between 1.5 and 3 kg.
 C. c. curtus has a shorter tail.

 The white-faced capuchin is found in the extreme north-western strip between the Pacific Ocean and the Andes Mountains in Colombia and northwestern Ecuador.

-C. c. capucinus has been listed as endangered from a conservation standpoint by the IUCN, while C. c. curtus has been listed as vulnerable.
+C. c. capucinus has been listed as vulnerable from a conservation standpoint by the IUCN, while C. c. curtus has been listed as vulnerable.

+Predation

+Predators of Colombian white-faced capuchins include boa constrictors, tree boas (Corallus), lanceheads (such as Bothrops asper), caimans (Caiman), jaguars, ocelots and harpy eagles.